deathtothecorporation/plunder-docs/overview/plan-sire.md

 {% hint style="warning" %}
 TODO: Again here, let's use a modified version of Jack's Sire content from his talk.
 He's already done this explanation work, and very well.
 {% endhint %}

+---

+Next, we'll learn a bit about the Haskell runtime: